SylwiaGrudkowska/JDemetra-documentation/pages/quick-start/demonstration.md

 adjustment → Multi Processing → New**.
 This command opens an empty *SAProcessing* window.
 Next, drag and drop series in the *SAProcessing* window and launch the seasonal adjustment process.
 Explore the results and save them.
-The gif below shows the details of the actions required for the seasonal adjustment process.
+The gif below shows the details of the actions performed in an automatic seasonal adjustment process.

 {: .text-center.image-wrapper}